enz091218/WCSorteo/README.md

 ## Files

+- `server.js` - Node.js server with Socket.IO (stores groups in memory)
 - `overlay.html` - Broadcast overlay page
 - `control.html` - Control panel page
-- `script-overlay.js` - Overlay logic (reads from localStorage)
+- `script-overlay.js` - Overlay logic (receives updates via Socket.IO)
-- `script-control.js` - Control panel logic (writes to localStorage)
+- `script-control.js` - Control panel logic (sends updates via Socket.IO)
+- `package.json` - Node.js dependencies
 - `README.md` - This documentation

-## Browser Compatibility
+## Requirements

+- Node.js 18+ (for running the server)
-Works in all modern browsers that support:
+- Modern browsers that support:
-- localStorage API
-- Storage events
+  - WebSocket / Socket.IO
   - CSS Grid
   - ES6 JavaScript

 ## Tips

-- Open the overlay page first to initialize localStorage
+- The server must be running for the app to work
-- Keep both pages open during the draw
+- The overlay and control panel can be on different computers/devices
+- Multiple overlays can connect simultaneously (all will update in real-time)
-- You can edit and save changes multiple times
+- You can edit and save changes multiple times - all connected clients update instantly
 - Use "Clear All" to reset for a new draw
 - The overlay works great as an OBS Browser Source at 1920×1080 resolution
+- Access the app using your Replit URL from any device on the internet